Artabazes (military officer): Biography

 Artabazes survived the battle mostly unhurt and returned to the Byzantine camp.
 He bitterly criticized the delay that cost them victory.
 The Byzantine army retreated towards Faventia and eventually camped next to a stream variously known as Anemo or Lamone.
-There, they were met by King Totila of the Ostrogoths (r.
-541–552), marching against them with about 5,000 men.
+There, they were met by King Totila of the Goths, marching against them with about 5,000 men.
 Artabazes is recorded urging his superiors to attack the enemy forces while they were still crossing the river.
-He argued that the disorder would gain their side an advantage, but his idea was ultimately rejected.
+He argued that the disorder would gain their side an advantage.
+Disagreements among the commanders caused the Byzantines to miss this opportunity.
+The Goths crossed the river unopposed and marched to the Byzantine camp.

-While the rival armies were preparing for battle, Artabazes was engaged in single combat on horseback against Valaris.
-The latter was a champion of the Goths, reportedly a giant of a man, whose appearance terrified his opponents.
-Artabazes accepted the challenge and managed to slay his opponent, but he himself was accidentally wounded in the throat and died three days later.
-Procopius praises him as a good soldier.
+The Goths, who were waiting for a Gothic detachment to encircle the Byzantines, delayed the fighting by issuing a challenge to single combat.
+Valaris rode to the middle of the battlefield to issue the challenge.
+He was a champion of the Goths, reportedly a giant of a man, whose appearance terrified his opponents.
+Artabazes accepted the challenge and managed to slay his opponent, but he himself was accidentally wounded in the throat by the erected spear of the dead Goth.
+While the wound did not kill him immediately, he died three days later.
+In the battle that ensued after Artabazes's victory, Totila defeated the Byzantines by successfully encircling them.

-Ultimately, Totila won the Battle of Faventia and even managed to capture the imperial standards.
-He then took the initiative of invading Tuscany and besieging Florence.